-There are a number of different types of circumstances and negligent behaviors that can lead to personal injury.
+There are many circumstances and negligent behaviors that can lead to personal injury.
 Our team of Shreveport personal injury lawyers can help with some of the most common situations.
 These include:

 Over 16,000 car crashes occur every day in the U.S. According to the Center for Analytics & Research in Transportation at LSU, there were approximately 43,900 injury crashes and 6,473 fatal crashes in Louisiana in 2019.

 The U.S. Bureau of Labor Statistics reports that there were over 5,000 fatal work injuries in 2018.
 The majority of these fatalities were the result of transportation incidents.
 Accidents that involved contact with equipment and objects increased by 13% in 2018.

 You expect excellent medical care when you seek medical treatment.
-However, a Johns Hopkins study reports that 10% of all U.S. deaths are the result of medical error, making medical malpractice the third-highest cause of death in the country.
+However, a Johns Hopkins study on causes of death reports that 10% of all U.S. deaths are the result of medical error, making medical malpractice the third-highest cause of death in the country.

 Dog bites are relatively common, especially with 38% of Louisiana households having a dog.
 However, the Centers for Disease Control and Prevention (CDC) reports that one out of every five people who are bitten require medical attention.
 While only a handful of the more than 60 types of bacteria in a dog’s mouth are harmful to people, up to 18% of bites become infected.